How to make Word documents accessible

 Write document content people can read

-The simpler your content is to read and use, the fewer questions and complaints you'll receive.
+The simpler your content is to read, the easier it is for people to understand and use, and the fewer questions or complaints you'll receive.

-• structuring content so information is quick and easy to find
+• structure content so information is easy to find

-• providing text alternatives to non-text content, like alt text for informative images or a short website address (URL) alongside a QR code
+• providing text alternatives to non-text content, such as alt text for informative images or a short website address (URL) alongside a QR code

 • the contents of a post from social media